 The Five of Cups is the fifth card of the Cups suit.
 Taking a darker outlook, the Five of Cups is one of the negative tarot cards.
 The central character, clad in black faces three overturned cups, representing failure.
 Behind him are two upright ones.
 There is a certain positive aspect, not all is lost, but right now he is failing to see it.

 Five of Cups in a sentence

 The Five of Cups represents disappointment and a sorrowful nostalgia.

 Five of Cups in a time-based position

 Past – The Five of Cups in the Past position can mean that you are still thinking over something bad that has happened, possibly a long time ago.
 We frequently reach forks in the road of life and you may be feeling that one specific one has taken you the wrong way.
 It’s a dangerous business, walking.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.
 In life, we often make mistakes but fail to see the lessons we learn from them.
 Good and bad experiences have the same value.
 Bad experiences teach us lessons so they are not repeated.
 Good experiences reward us for our good choices.

-Present – The Five of Cups in the present position means you may currently being going through a stressful period of your life.
+Present – The Five of Cups in the present position means you may currently be going through a stressful period of your life.
 There might be some highly charged emotions being thrown around and you’re focusing on the negative or worst possible outcome.
 Think of the hidden benefits that are currently being overshadowed by events.
 Every cloud has a silver lining, no matter how dark or stormy it might seem.
 Bad things happen to us all, but they end, and we know this.
 This isn’t to say you should be flippant with how you react, learn, live and grow.